budkovsky/extended-dom-element/README.md

 ```

 If default, name in selector is matched to the first child with valid element name.
-If you want to match different, non-first child on given DOM element, just add colon char and index number to the selector.
+If you want to match different, non-first child on given DOMDocument level, just add colon char and index number to the selector.

 ```php
 $dom->documentElement->getElement('someelement:2/subelement:4);